-A maximum number of twelve credit hours taken at another institution (CSWE accredited program) within the five year time limit may be considered for transfer credit.
-Requests should be made to the MSW Program Director and the Dean of the School of Graduate Studies.
+A maximum number of twelve credit hours taken at another institution (CSWE accredited program) within the five-year time limit may be considered for transfer credit.
+Requests should be made to the MSW Program Director and the Dean of The Graduate School.
 The candidate will need to complete the appropriate forms prior to beginning the MSW Program.
 Additional information can be found in the UNCP Graduate Student Handbook.